uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Most of the staff members did not make a career in residential schools, spending only a year or two at a school before moving on.
 Others stayed for many years in conditions that were often very different from what they grew up with, working for low pay, and living in cramped and confined quarters with, at times, less than congenial colleagues.
 They spent their time teaching, cooking, cleaning, farming, and supervising children.
-On their own,<!--x-->
-these can be seen as positive, not negative, activities.
+On their own, <!-- page 136 -->these can be seen as positive, not negative, activities.
 For the most part, the school staff members were not responsible for the policies that separated children from their parents and lodged them in inadequate and underfunded facilities.
 In fact, many staff members spent much of their time and energy attempting to humanize a harsh and often destructive system.
 Along with the children’s own resilience, such staff members share credit for any positive results of the schools.